-Ryan Orner is entering his first season as the head coach of the Xavier men's and women's cross country and track and field teams.
+Ryan Orner is entering his second season as the head coach of the Xavier men's and women's cross country and track and field teams.

 Prior to coming to Cincinnati, Orner spent five seasons as an assistant coach at Johns Hopkins University for the Blue Jays' men's and women's cross country and track and field teams.
 He coached 19 individual NCAA DIII qualifiers and 14 NCAA DIII All-Americans during his tenure at JHU.
 In 2011, Orner was named Mideast NCAA Assistant Coach of the Year for indoor track by the U. S. Track and Field and Cross Country Coaches Association.